And the HALO tartan winners are…

 Marie Macklin CBE has announced three winners of the HALO Scotland Kilmarnock’s Urban Tartan Design Brief in conjunction with Ayrshire College.

-After whittling down the entries to a shortlist of nine, Marie picked three first prize winners – Graham Bone, Robert Davidson and Rebecca Smith.
+After whittling down the entries to a shortlist of nine, Marie picked three first prize winners – Graeme Bone, Robert Davidson and Rebecca Smith.

 Each of the winning tartans will be produced by Ingles Buchan in Selkirk after Robin Hagman at Zostro Digital has helped each of the students put together their final designs.